Volvo C30 Insurance Rates

 Rates are averaged for all Volvo C30 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following list is a condensed summary of the material that was raised in the charts and tables above.
+The list below is a brief summary of the material that was touched on in this article.

 After reviewing this information, it’s clear to see that a number of factors ultimately determine insurance rates for this Swedish hatchback.